gmc-code/PC-Microbit-Extension/docs/introduction/Mu_editor.rst

 Mu editor
 ====================================================

-Mu editor is the simplest choice of windows apps to use when programming the microbit with micropython.
+Mu editor can be used for programming the microbit with micropython.

 ----